GenericMappingTools/gmt/doc/rst/source/GMT_Docs_classic.rst

 GMT provides the opportunity to auto-select the spacing between the major and minor ticks and the grid lines, by not specifying the *stride* value.
 For example, **-Bafg** will select all three spacings automatically for both axes.
-In case of longitude--latitude plots, this will keep the spacing the same on both axes.
+In case of longitude–latitude plots, this will keep the spacing the same on both axes.
 You can also use **-Bafg/afg** to auto-select them separately.
 Also note that given the myriad ways of specifying time-axis annotations, the automatic selections